muhammedjamsheer/Angular/Basics.md

 * Every component consists of three parts,
    *  Template which loads the view for the component.
 There are two ways you can specify the Template in Angular. ie,Inline Template and External Template
    *  The Class provides the data & logic to the View.
 It contains the JavaScript code associated with Template.
    *  Metadata Provides additional information about the component to the Angular.
 Angular uses this information to process the class.
-We use the @Component decorator to       provide the Metadata to the Component..
+We use the @Component decorator to       provide the Metadata to the Component.

-   Important Component metadata properties
+#### Important Component metadata properties
 1.Selector
 2.Providers
 3.Styles/styleUrls
 4.template/templateUrl